pluget/todo/Services.md

 - [ ] Repository services v1.4
 	- [ ] Calculate difference between packages to make updates smaller in size
 		- Similarly to Steam update process / Delta RPM
+		- Is it a good idea?
+I mean seems cool, but at the same time, it would be hard to implement, and to maintain.
+	- [ ] Rewrite parts of services, with performance in mind.